-The following steps outline the correct procedures for starting the genset at the genset control panel, or from a remote control location.
-The DC Breaker must be in ON position.
+The following steps outline the correct procedures for starting the genset at the generator control panel.
+The DC Control Breaker must be in ON position.

-1. Hold the Start-Stop switch in the Stop/Preheat position for 10 to 30 seconds depending upon temperature as shown below in Table 3-1.
+Press the Stop/Preheat switch position for 10 to 30 seconds depending upon temperature as shown below in Table 1.
 Do not exceed 30 seconds.

-ACAUTION Preheat time longer than 30 seconds may damage glow plugs.
+A CAUTION Preheat time longer than 30 seconds may damage glow plugs.